Milosska/08-zustand/README.md

 ### Dynamic Filtering

-The `filter/[...slug]` catch-all route enables flexible tag-based filtering with clean URLs.
+The `notes/filter/[...slug]` catch-all route enables flexible tag-based filtering with clean URLs.
+The `@sidebar` parallel route keeps filter controls visible alongside the filtered notes.

+### Persisted Note Drafts

+The `useNoteStore` Zustand store persists the current note form draft under the `note-draft` local-storage key.
+This keeps unfinished form data available after refreshing the create-note page.

+### Data Fetching and Mutations

+TanStack Query caches note lists and individual note details.
+Creating or deleting a note invalidates the `notes` query so the list refreshes without a manual page reload.
+The API token is read from `NEXT_PUBLIC_NOTEHUB_TOKEN`.

 ### Client Components